 Applicants receiving an interview invitation are offered at least two dates from which to choose.
-All interviews are held on our campus in Memphis, Tennessee on Fridays only.
-SCO begins conducting interviews in September and continues until the end of March.
+All interviews are held on our campus in Memphis, Tennessee.
+SCO begins conducting interviews in August and continues until the end of March.
 The interview itself is a blind interview, one-on-one with a faculty member who only knows your name and home state.
-Although the interview is only about an hour long, applicants are also given a tour of the facilities, a financial aid session and an information session about living in Memphis.
-The whole process lasts about 4 hours.
+Although the interview is only about an hour long, applicants are also given a tour of the facilities, a tour of the city, a financial aid session, a chance to sit in on a lecture, and an information session about living in Memphis.
+The whole process lasts about 6 hours.

 Do professional schools "weed out" students?

 There is a perception that professional schools will "weed out" several of its students after the first year or two.
 The admissions team evaluates an applicant's potential to successfully complete the degree program at SCO.
 With the scrutiny of the admissions team, SCO has been able to successfully graduate about 96% of each class.
 SCO monitors how each student progresses through its four-year professional program.
 This data can be found on our Retention and Graduation Rates page.

 What is the starting salary for SCO graduates?